 There are a lot of extra costs involved in this process, although not directly related to pregnancy and giving birth.
 However, the baby needs a place to sleep in, needs some clothes, needs some consumables and so on.

-We were right not to buy any clothes (really, we haven’t bought a single clothing item yet) as all our friends and relatives kept coming with the cutest things: he’s already starting to outgrow them all after 1 month and we still have plenty.
-So my advice would be not to invest in clothes, you will certainly get them.
+We were right not to buy any clothes (really, we haven’t bought a single clothing item yet) as all our friends and relatives kept coming with the cutest things: he’s already starting to outgrow them all after 1 month and we still have plenty left.
+So my advice would be not to invest in clothes, you will certainly get a ton of them from every friend you have!

 What we had to spend money on was: a baby stroller, furniture and repainting for our baby’s crib, a complete set of diapers, baby bottles, napkins, creams and some electrical devices (monitoring systems, humidifier, sterilizer, bottle warmer) and we bought all of them from Amazon (minus the furniture and repainting, of course).
 As a brand, we went for Philips Avent and we are extremely pleased with the products!